Sample-Efficient Training of Robotic Guide Using Human Path Prediction Network: Conclusion

 \section{Conclusion}

-In this paper, we presented the HPPN, a neural network model that predicts next human movements with regard to robot actions, and the training method based on the HPPN for robots that engage with human partners.
-Our approach is valuable in that it can solve the sample inefficiency and human safety issues raised when training robots that move with people.
-Applying our training method to the development of a robotic guide for those with a visual impairment, we collected 1,507 real-world episodes, and then generated more than 100,000 virtual episodes for the robot policy training.
-The results of a user test indicate that our method is effective in training robots to increase the guidance accuracy compared to the baseline method.
-In addition, using our method, the robot learned how to provide adequate guidance according to the human behavioral pattern and how to guide the user comfortably.
-Currently, our robot estimates its own location based only on the robot action commands used.
-If additional sensors are used to increase the localization performance, more accurate guidance will be possible over longer distances.
+In this paper, we introduced the HPPN, a neural network model that predicts human movements with regard to sensed human response data, and the training method for the robotic guide based on episodes generated by the HPPN.
+Our approach is beneficial because it addresses concerns regarding human safety and sample inefficiency that arise when training robots to collaborate with humans.
+We collected 1,507 real-world episodes for training the HPPN, and then it was possible to generate over 100,000 virtual episodes to optimize the action policy of the robotic guide.
+The user test results indicated that our method is effective in training the robotic guide with increased guidance accuracy compared with the baseline method that used the same amount of real-world training data.
+In addition, using infinitely generated episodes, we can investigate various reward formulations to achieve a highly human-centered robot policy.
+For example, one of the remarkable points of our work is that, by utilizing the reward formulation that values human comfort, the trained robotic guide actually yielded improved smoothness in human motion during a real-world user test.

-The proposed method is widely applicable to all robots and computing machinery that physically interact with humans.
-In addition, our research suggests an effective way of developing a human-centered robot.
-One of the remarkable points of our work is that, by the reward shaping that considers human comfort during the policy training process, our robot leads to an improved smoothness in human motion without significant degradation in the guidance accuracy, as demonstrated during the user test.
-We envision that our sample-efficient training method, which allows robot to learn both goal efficiency and social intelligence based on the human model, will contribute to the field of human-robot interaction.